I I would like to register an .ee domain. What do I have to do?

 83. What is eeID identification service?

 eeID is an identification service that offers strong authentication with an international scope. eeID helps to ensure the safety of both companies and digital service users.
 The service brings together various technologies enabling strong electronic personal identification.
 Therefore, making personal identification more accessible, efficient, flexible and convenient.
-In addition, eeID is in compliance with the NIS2 directive and offers FIDO passwordless authentication.
-Therefore, the service has an international scope.
+In addition, eeID is in compliance with the NIS2 directive.

 84. Who can use eeID service?